Niall McCarthy: Senior

-Following the resolution to these difficulties Cork were defeated by Tipperary on a score line of 1-19 to 0-19 in the opening round of the Munster campaign.
+Following the resolution to these difficulties Cork were defeated by Tipperary on a score line of 1–19 to 0–19 in the opening round of the Munster campaign.
 After a convincing win over Offaly, Cork's next game was a win-or-bust All-Ireland qualifier meeting with Galway.
 Cork faltered in the final ten minutes with McCarthy missing a golden goal opportunity that could have turned the game.
-In the end 'the Tribesmen' knocked 'the Rebels' out of the championship by 1-19 to 0-15.
+In the end 'the Tribesmen' knocked 'the Rebels' out of the championship by 1–19 to 0–15.

+Retirement from hurling

+McCarthy retired from hurling in September 2016 due to a series of injuries and took up boxing.
+In 2017, he won the Junior Cruiserweight title while representing University College Cork.

-He now teaches physical education and history in a post-primary school in his hometown.
+Following his retirement, McCarthy expressed an interest in coaching, and, as of 2024, he was teaching physical education, health education, and history in a post-primary school in his hometown.